 The first show ever aired on television was I Love Lucy.
+This is consequently the only show of the very old ones that is still remembered.
 No one seems to remember Texaco Star Theater, the show that made Milton Berle a legend.
 Or Your Show of Shows, which did much the same for Sid Caesar and company.
 Or Life of Riley.
 Or The Goldbergs.
-Or, for that matter, Meet the Press - launching in 1947 and still going strong today, it's the longest-running TV show of any kind.
+Or, for that matter, Meet the Press — launching in 1947 and still going strong today, it's the longest-running TV show of any kind.

 For a while in the 80's, the only poet TV characters had ever heard of was Byron.
 And the only poem he ever wrote was "She walks in beauty like the night..."
 Which apparently only consisted of that line.
 Then on an episode of Kate And Allie, a character quotes this line and wrongly attributes it to Keats.
 The best part?
 The character in question was a professor of literature.

 Reverend Jim from Taxi recites the entire first stanza of 'She Walks in Beauty', but when asked who wrote it says that he doesn't know.
 Some punk spray-painted it on the side of his van.

 The Cosby Show: "Cliff, please let the woman sit down, she's been walking a long time".